 - Record of observation of performance in the workplace

 - Professional discussion

 - Reflective account

-- Product evidence (eg implementation plans, correspondence, work records)

-- Testimony from senior colleagues/clients
+- Product evidence (eg implementation plans, correspondence, work records) Testimony from senior colleagues/clients

-- Personal report of actions and circumstances

-- Recognition of Prior Achievement (RPA)
+- Personal report of actions and circumstances Recognition of Prior Achievement (RPA)

 - Records of questioning

 - Other.

-Access to the units
+Access to the Units

 Units form the qualification and the standard that must be achieved in order to be awarded each unit.
 This is covered within the learning outcomes, assessment criteria and the indicative content that form part of the delivery.
-BIIAB includes the mandatory units within this pack, and makes all units available via centrezone.bii.org
+BIIAB Qualifications Limited includes the mandatory units within this guidance document.